 Bloomberg stages massive media barrage against Sanders, prepares for critical debate showdown

-Mike Bloomberg is preparing a massive media campaign against Bernie Sanders, whose commanding Nevada caucus victory has made him a top target for rival Democrats -- and become a growing source of anxiety for establishment Democrats worried that the nomination of a self-avowed democratic socialist could cost the party the White House.
+Mike Bloomberg is preparing a massive media campaign against Bernie Sanders, whose commanding Nevada caucus victory has drawn the attention of other top Democrats -- and rankled establishment Democrats who believe that the far-left, self-avowed "democratic socialist" could cost the party the White House.

 CNBC first reported Bloomberg's new approach, which will employ opposition research, surrogates, and advertisements across multiple platforms.
 The volley began on Monday, as the Bloomberg campaign unveiled a video accusing Sanders of being weak on gun control -- an issue that Bloomberg has previously sought to corner.
 The former New York City mayor already has spent over half a billion dollars in campaign advertising, reports said.